kunalsheth/KJSH/README.md

 (Please Note: the code is still in alpha, so the compiling system may not work in Windows.
 My apologies!)

+The Next Step(s):
+  Support for ANSI escape sequences by reading dirrectly from "System.in" Support for the arrow buttons (e.x. up -> "super.run(), tab for autocomplete) Support for basic auto-complete (possibly using an external library if neccessary, preferably not)

 Copyright 2016 Kunal Sheth